socialfoundations/whynot/docs/source/simulators.rst

 individual's credit score, and subsequent loan repayment or default in turn changes the individual's credit score.
 Credit scores and repayment probabilities are based on real FICO data.
-In this dynamic setting, the paper shows that static fairness criterion do not in genearl promote improvement over time and can indeed cause active harm.
+In this dynamic setting, the paper shows that static fairness criterion do not necessarily promote improvement over time and can indeed cause active harm.

 .. _credit-simulator: